 Children need to learn what behaviors are expected.
 Some children need explicit teaching and modeling.
 Social stories and video modeling can help children learn appropriate social behaviors.
 Video modeling can include having your child watch a video of another child successfully shopping with an adult or a short clip of themselves engaging in calm behavior while shopping.
 Children may need specific reminders and prompts at different points of the video to ensure understanding.
 Parents can also attend to calm behaviors during the shopping trip with praise (“Nice inside voice!”) and positive gestures such as a high five, or introducing small portions of food for the child’s “calm” behaviors.

-The parent’s planning can help prevent meltdowns.
+Planning can help prevent meltdowns.
 Make a shopping list, decide what shopping items are most important so you can get those items first, and try to reduce the total shopping time.
 If you ensure you have plenty of planned strategies to help your child stay calm, your child can learn how to manage the stresses of shopping.